yandex-cloud/docs/en/data-proc/operations/logging.md

 ## Storing logs {#logs-storage}

-Receiving and storing logs is paid based on the [pricing rules](../../logging/pricing.md) in {{ cloud-logging-full-name }}.
+Receiving and storing logs is paid based on the {{ cloud-logging-full-name }} [pricing rules](../../logging/pricing.md).
 To edit the retention period and log access rules, [edit the log group settings](../../logging/operations/retention-period.md).

-Learn more about working with logs in the [{{ cloud-logging-full-name }}documentation](../../logging/operations/index.md).
+Learn more about working with logs in the [{{ cloud-logging-full-name }} documentation](../../logging/operations/index.md).